Get Rolling Logo

 Since the Twisters boot and high cuff is made of sturdy plastic, I could really dig in and burn rubber.
 On my neighborhood hill, I measured several stops in these skates, using chalk to mark both the start and stopping points.
 My average for six ever-faster runs toward a marked line was 23 feet.

-Next I established distances for my Lightening stops.
-Due to the extra tall wheels and resulting reduction of postural leverage, braking was less effective than the Twisters.
+Next I established distances on my Lightening speedskates.
+Due to the extra tall wheels and the loss of leverage that brings, braking was less effective than the Twisters.
 My best attempts on the Lightenings yielded an average stopping distance of 30 feet.

 These baseline tests by my highly qualified, brake-obsessed self showed the best-possible results from two pairs of skates designed for two very different uses.